 Features; Long or “B” (bulb) exposures made by pulling up the left button—as you hold the camera, see photos below.
 Flash attachment for use with Kodak proprietary flash units, and a bright 1.1″ or 27mm diagonal waist-level viewfinder.

-Film; 12 6x6cm or 2¼”x2¼” exposures with 620 film, which is no longer produced, but 120 will fit most models if you use a 620 take-up spool.
+Film; 12 6x6cm or 2¼”x2¼” exposures with 620 film, (ebay new rolls, which is now being produced in limited runs), but 120 will fit most models if you use a 620 take-up spool.
 120 film is exactly the same as 620 film, the difference is in the spools.
 The 120 spool is slightly longer, has slightly larger diameter ends, and a larger diameter axle.
 Re-spooling 120 film on 620 spools is not necessary in my experience, with using three different variations of the Hawkeye, from different years.
 I’ve heard some people have trouble using modified 120 film, usually the complaint is hard to advance film, but again, I’ve had no problems.
 All you have to do is cut down the spool ends a little bit, see review section covering loading.

 Double exposure prevention; No, the shutter automatically cocks itself when you press the shutter button, and is independent from the film advance knob, this can be a problem for some people!
 Advance the film after every shot so you won’t forget.